WorldWideTelescope/pywwt/README.md

 pywwt can be installed from pip:

     pip install pywwt

-To install the library system-wide
+Or, to install the library system-wide from source:

     [~]$ python setup.py install

-Or, to install locally, use
+Or, to install locally, use:

     [~]$ python setup.py install --prefix=/path/to/location/